 Another of the new papers indicates that the Yamnaya contributed about 10 per cent of the ancestry of Mycenaean Greeks — the Bronze Age civilisation that inspired Homer.
 The remainder of the Mycenaeans’ ancestry resembled that of the Minoans of Crete who did not have Yamnaya ancestry and were related to the people of nearby Anatolia.

 Significantly, the team note that, while most Mycenaeans, including ordinary working people, had some Yamnaya or “steppe” admixture, some of the elite did not.
 They said this finding challenged “narratives of social dominance”.
-It has previously been claimed by some researchers that the Yamnaya achieved vast conquests through genocide and brutal subjugation.
+It has previously been claimed by some researchers that Yamnaya descendants achieved vast conquests through genocide and brutal subjugation.

 The researchers write: “Whatever the social role of early steppe migrants into the Aegean, they did not establish a system that precluded admixture with locals or prevented them from rising to positions of power.
 This inclusiveness may explain the substantial dilution of steppe ancestry in the Aegean, as migrants and locals blended to form the ancestors of the Mycenaean-era population, and may shed light on the genesis of the Greek language linked, on one hand, with the rest of Indo-Europeans through steppe ancestry and, on the other, with the people of the Aegean who preceded the Proto-Greek speakers.”

 “Increased connectivity set the stage for Anatolians to become the demographic engine of imperial Rome”Iosif Lazaridis et al.